menu icon

 • Try using a variety of colors like oranges, yellows, and whites for a fun twist!

-🍵 Instructions for Easy Crochet Pumpkin Pattern
+🍵 Instructions for Crochet Pumpkin Pattern with Leaves

 For the crochet pumpkin pattern we will be working in rows, the leaves will be made in rounds.